 - Then you can add the arborio rice and stir constantly for 3 minutes.
 Add the white wine (or vegetable broth in its place) and stir occasionally on medium to medium-low heat until it has absorbed.

 - Now you can add a ladleful of simmering stock.
-Stir often, but not constantly, approximately every 30 seconds or so, until the broth is almost absorbed, until your spoon makes a clear track in the rice.
+Stir often, but not constantly, approximately every 30 seconds, until the broth is almost absorbed until your spoon makes a clear track in the rice.

 - Be sure to stir the bottom of the pan so the rice does not stick.
 Taste every few minutes, noticing how the texture of the rice changes, and adjust the salt if needed.

-- Repeat and continue adding another ladle of broth, stirring often and adding more broth when rice is almost dry.
+- Repeat and add another ladle of broth, stirring often and adding more when the rice is almost dry.
 Repeat this for at least 15 minutes.
-Feel free to add the mushroom water to the vegetable stock to heat it.
+Feel free to heat the mushroom water to the vegetable stock.

 - Keep an eye on the broth to make sure it's not bubbling furiously or not bubbling enough!